This post on Squarespace vs WordPress contains affiliate links to keep my blog up & running! To read my full disclosure policy, click here.

 With WordPress.org, you own your blog, but you need to purchase hosting from web hosts.

 Good news–if you start a self-hosted WordPress.org blog with either Bluehost or SiteGround (two of the leading web hosts), you don’t need to worry about this difference.
 They will automatically set you up for a self-hosted WordPress.org blog.

-Squarespace and WordPress are two amazing platforms, and it was pretty difficult choosing between them.
-Here are pros & cons and a basic breakdown of why these differences matter for your blog.
-And of course, my recommendation.
-Let me know your personal experiences with these two platforms in the comments!
-I’d love to hear them!
+Squarespace and WordPress are two amazing platforms, and it was honestly difficult choosing between them.
+Here are pros & cons between Squarespace vs WordPress and a basic breakdown of why these differences matter for your blog.

 - Incredibly easy-to-use interface (no coding required)

 - Free domain name for one year (only applies to annual plans)

 - $12/month billed annually or $16/month billed monthly

 - Customization of blog template (appearance) is limited to interface

 - Monthly costs are affordable (depends on web host, but $4-6/month for basic plans – see: Bluehost vs SiteGround)

 - Option for free domain name for one year with Bluehost